 We take one family vacation each year and I commit to it.
 For me, that means no worries about checking email and I’m slow to respond to text messages from friends.
-Instead, I try to soak in every last ray of sunshine and salt water.
+Instead, I try to soak in every last ray of sunshine and saltwater.
 And I feel 0% guilty about not working during the week or distracted with thoughts of what I should be doing instead.
-No distractions and no guilt makes it a week that supercharges me.
+No distractions and no guilt make it a week that supercharges me.
 I’ve carried this tradition for years through different jobs and while balancing a full-time job and graduate school.

 Who’s ready to take a week off from college with me?

 There are plenty of reasons you might want an extended break from classes and studying and can’t fit it between semesters or terms.
 You may want to plan a trip for:

 - kid’s spring break trip

 - family vacations

 - visiting family during the holiday

 Or you might need to take a trip for work (life can’t always be fun).
 With any of these types of extended trips, you would need several days, or even a week off during the semester, and yes, you can do it guilt-free.

 As we keep strategizing, I’m going to assume you are planning on taking a week off from college and it isn’t spontaneous.
 If it’s the latter, things may get dicey!
 To make it work, you need to plan ahead.
 Bonus: it also helps you create free time

 Planning helps you avoid the panic and overwhelm that often comes with a long break from school work.
 We want to frontload our work prior to the trip so there aren’t distractions while we are away.